ozkanpakdil/ozkanpakdil.github.io/content/posts/my_collections/2025/postgresql-clientname-dn-setup-and-mapping.md

 The combination of DN authentication with proper SAN configuration (covered in yesterday's post) creates a robust, enterprise-ready PostgreSQL authentication system that aligns with modern PKI practices while maintaining operational simplicity.

-When implementing DN authentication, remember that security comes from the combination of proper certificate validation, network access controls, identity mapping accuracy, and comprehensive monitoring—not just from the complexity of the certificate subject.
+When implementing DN authentication, remember that security comes from the combination of proper certificate validation, network access controls, identity mapping accuracy, and comprehensive monitoring-not just from the complexity of the certificate subject.